 Truein is a cloud-based, hardware-less employee time and attendance management system that has contractor agency management features that allow managers to monitor, review, and schedule contract workers.

-Managers can use this application to set and implement separate overtime and attendance policies for contract workers.
+Managers can use this worker attendance app to set and implement separate overtime and attendance policies for contract workers.
 It also features geofencing and GPS-tracking, enabling industries like mining, construction, and manufacturing to track contract workers in real time at remote locations.

 Schedule a free demo today and see how Truein can help you to manage your contractual workers more effectively.